indiqusdocs/stpi/docs/Guide/Compute/WindowsInstances/CreatingWindowsInstances.md

 1. Navigate to **Compute > Windows** Instances.
 The following screen appears:![Windows Instance creation](img/WindowsInstance2.png)
 2. Click the **New Windows Instance** button.
 The following screen appears:![Windows Instance](img/WindowsInstance4.png)
 3. Choose an **Availability Zone**, which is the geographical region where your Instance will be deployed.
-The chosen option should be the **advanced VPC** from all available AZs.
+The chosen option should be the advanced VPC from all available AZs.
-4. Select a VPC network from the **Select Network** Dropdown and select the appropriate tier listed in **Select a Network Tier**.
+4. Select a VPC network from the **Select Network Destination** and select the appropriate tier listed in **Select a Network Tier**.
 	:::note
 	To add a Windows Instance to a VPC, you need to have a VPC configured with at least one tier.
 	:::